Ding Dong (reggae musician): Personal life

-Ding Dong was 3 years old when his father died, and he assisted his family as much as he could to make ends meet, including selling empty alcohol bottles left over at local dances.
-His hustling would become the foundation on which he built his future.
-Ding Dong has two sons.
+At the age of three, Ottey's father died, and he began selling empty alcohol bottles he found at local dance events to assist his struggling family.
+His precocious hustling laid the foundation for his future success.
+Ottey has two sons.

 Dancing career

-Dancing and football were Ding Dong's passions until the demands of each forced him to choose between them.
+Dancing and football were Ding Dong's passions, until the demands of each forced him to choose between them.

-In early 2000 he joined the Flatbush Dance crew and spent many days and nights performing for community members and onlookers alike.
+In early 2000, he joined the Flatbush Dance crew and spent many days and nights performing for community members and onlookers alike.
 Dancing soon consumed his life and in 2002, Ding Dong decided to commit his all in this art form, putting football on the back burner.

 It was an event called Early Monday in the community of Standpipe where Ding met selector Tony Matterhorn who upon seeing his talent promised to take three days to make him known.
-Undeniably Ding became a popular household name in the world of Dancing and has since been the creator of numerous dances including Swing Song, Badman Fawad, Part Di Crowd, Chakka Chakka, Flowers a Bloom, Monument, Oh My Swing, ‘Paranoid, and Dip again.
+Ding became a popular household name in the world of dancing and has since been the creator of numerous dances including Swing Song, Badman Fawad, Part Di Crowd, Chakka Chakka, Flowers a Bloom, Monument, Oh My Swing, Paranoid, and Dip again.
 Ding also became a main staple in the lyrics of dancing songs over the years.
-The legendary Gerald “Bogle” Levy even gave Ding Dong the nod after seeing his skills in various dancehall events.
+Gerald "Bogle" Levy gave Ding Dong the nod after seeing his skills in various dancehall events.

 In early 2003, Ding Dong created the dance group Ravers Clavers with a group of friends.
 Members have come and gone along the way, but the number remains about 12-13 members.
 "We have other members that deal with the IT and promotional aspect of business, which put our team up to 16 members," he told Flair.
 The crew, all inhabitants of the Nannyville community are all talented in their own and have been instrumental in create popular dances known today, including 'Sivva', 'Shampoo', 'Lebeh Lebeh', 'Lowe Mi', ‘Fling’ and ‘Flairy’.